Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.8, is 4.3 points greater than Saturday's over/under.
+- The two teams combine to average 62.8 points per game, 4.3 more than the over/under in this contest.

-- These two squads combine to surrender 49.5 points per game, nine fewer than this contest's over/under.
+- The 49.5 combined points per game that these two squads have allowed this season are nine fewer than the 58.5 over/under in this contest.

-- The average total in Flames games this season is 56.6, 1.9 points fewer than Saturday's total of 58.5 .
+- The Flames and their opponents score an average of 56.6 points per game, 1.9 fewer than Saturday's total.

-- The 58.5 total in this game is 0.2 points above the 58.3 average total in Eagles games this season.
+- The 58.3 PPG average total in Eagles games this season is 0.2 points fewer than this game's over/under.

 Liberty Stats and Trends

-- In Liberty's 12 games this year, it has five wins against the spread.

-- The Flames have an against the spread record of 3-2 in their five games as a favorite of 9.5 points or more so far this season.
+- So far this season, the Flames have been installed as favorites by a 9.5-point margin or more five times and are 3-2 ATS in those games.

-- Liberty's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- Liberty's games this year have hit the over four times in 11 opportunities (36.4%).

 - Liberty is 4-2 against the spread and 6-1 overall in games when it records more than 27.8 points.

-- The Flames have turned the ball over four more times (20 total) than the Eagles have forced a turnover (16) this season.
+- This year, the Flames have turned the ball over 20 times, four more than the Eagles' takeaways (16).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.